Climate Change Glossary

 Carbon Offsets

-Verified avoided GHG emissions, GHG emission reductions, or GHG removals that are made available to another organization in the form of a carbon credit to balance (as in reduce) GHG emissions.
-Some offsets are calculated relative to a baseline scenario that represents a hypothetical scenario for what GHG emissions would have been in the absence of the mitigation project that generates the offsets.
+Third-party verified avoided GHG emissions, GHG emission reductions, or GHG removals that are made available to another organization in the form of a carbon credit to balance (as in reduce) GHG emissions.
+Some offsets are calculated relative to a baseline scenario that represents a hypothetical scenario for what GHG emissions (or removals) would have been in the absence of the mitigation project that generates the offsets.

 Reference: ISO 14068